nayibor/iso8583_echo_server/README.md

  Check it out and give me your comments.
 Working on the tutorial now

 #To use#
+the following links contains a tutorial for using this repo

 this link contains the first part of the tutorial
 #1 [parsing iso part 1](https://nayibor.github.io/post/73e0ec2ac943bfecb47acbe2e603f814/)